pinot-contrib/pinot-docs/basics/concepts/segment-retention.md

 # Segment Retention

 Segments in Pinot tables have a retention time, after which the segments are deleted.
-Typically, offline tables will retain segments for a longer period of time than real-time tables.
+Typically, offline tables retain segments for a longer period of time than real-time tables.

 The removal of segments is done by the retention manager.
 By default, the retention manager runs once every 6 hours.